a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Special > Copy Disk....
 Select a drive using the mouse or keyboard, but don't click OK.
 Double-click the same drive.
 Verify that it was accepted, and that a prompt for an appropriate destination drive was shown.
 * Launch DeskTop.
 Special > Copy Disk....
 Select a drive using the mouse or keyboard, but don't click OK.
 Double-click a different drive.
 Verify that it was accepted, and that a prompt for an appropriate destination drive was shown.

-* Rename the DISK.COPY file to something else.
+* Rename the MODULES/DISK.COPY file to something else.
 Launch DeskTop.
 Special > Copy Disk....
 Verify that an alert is shown.
 Cancel the alert.
 Verify that DeskTop continues to run.
 * Launch DeskTop.
 Eject the boot volume.
 Special > Copy Disk....
 Verify that an alert is shown.
 Cancel the alert.
 Verify that DeskTop continues to run.
 * Launch DeskTop.
 Eject the boot volume.
 Special > Copy Disk....
 Verify that an alert is shown.
 Re-insert the boot volume.
 Click OK in the alert.
 Verify that Disk Copy starts.
 * Configure a system with a RAMCard.
 Launch DeskTop, ensure it copies itself to RAMCard.
 Special > Copy Disk....
 Verify that Disk Copy starts.